5 Things that Determine How Much Your New Roof Will Cost

 The cost to install a new roof various based on the roof’s size, surface, types of materials used, location of your home and the difficulty factor.
 We will review these five factors to give you an idea of what you can expect to spend on your reroofing or new roof project.

 And yes – that repair job or roof replacement is going to cost some money.
 How much, however, depends on several factors.
-Some under your control, some not.
+Some under your control, some are not.

 Here’s what you need to know about the factors that affect the cost of your roof repair or installation.